USER MANUAL

 On the left and right sides of the screen in the middle are large chevron arrow buttons for navigation.
 The left arrow takes you to the previous video that's currently loaded on your grid tiles, and the right arrow takes you to the next video on your grid tiles.
 These arrows cycle through whichever videos are actually playing on your tiles at that moment.
 When you navigate to a different video using the arrows or arrow keys, that video also restarts from the beginning (unless you decide to continue play times currently in the grid from the Settings).

-In the top right corner is a small X button that closes fullscreen mode and returns you to the grid view.
-You can also press the Escape key to exit fullscreen at any time, or double click anywhere on the video to exit fullscreen and return to the grid.
-When you exit fullscreen, the video continues playing on its tile from wherever you left off in fullscreen, and all the other videos on the grid resume playing as well.
+In the top right corner is a collapse button (compress icon) that exits fullscreen and returns you to where you came from — the grid, the library, or the landing screen depending on how you entered.
+Hover for the exact label.
+You can also press Escape to exit fullscreen, or double-click anywhere on the video.
+When you exit from the grid, the video continues on its tile from wherever you left off and the other grid videos resume.

 At the bottom of the screen, the main HUD panel contains two sections.
 The bottom section has all the capsule fullscreen control buttons organized into groups, and above that is the timeline section with the playback controls.
 The timeline section has transport controls on the left side including a volume button, skip back button, a play pause button in the center, and skip forward button.
 On the right side of the timeline is the scrubber which shows the current playback time on the left, a draggable track in the middle, and the total video duration on the right.
 The capsule buttons below the timeline are organized into groups.